Chart Color Schemes

 The educational profile of Upper Ferntree Gully exceeds national averages, with above-average qualification levels and academic performance metrics

 Upper Ferntree Gully's educational qualifications trail Greater Melbourne's regional benchmarks.
-As of 2021, 29.8% of residents aged 15+ hold university degrees compared to 37.0%.
-This gap indicates potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (6.9%) and graduate diplomas (4.1%).
+Among residents aged 15+, 29.8% hold university degrees compared to Greater Melbourne's 37.0%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most common, held by 18.8%, followed by postgraduate qualifications (6.9%) and graduate diplomas (4.1%).

 Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (24.9%).
-Educational participation is high, with 26.7% of residents currently enrolled in formal education as of the latest census data.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 7.2% in secondary education, and 4.7% pursuing tertiary education.
-Upper Ferntree Gully Primary School serves local educational needs within Upper Ferntree Gully, with an enrollment of 71 students as of 2020.
-The school demonstrates typical Australian school conditions (ICSEA: 1039) with balanced educational opportunities.
-As of 2021, the area has one primary school focusing exclusively on primary education, with secondary options available in surrounding areas.
-The low ratio of 1.9 school places per 100 residents suggests many local students attend schools outside the immediate area.

 Frequently Asked Questions - Education